 First, it’s important to remove your makeup and wash your face at the end of each day.
 Makeup, excess oil, dirt, and pollutants can all build up on the surface of your skin.
 Not washing all of that off at the end of the day can lead to clogged pores, excess oil, and irritation.
 Yuck!

-Finally, your skin regenerates at night making it the optimal time to use products that address specific skin concerns like dryness, oiliness, fine lines and wrinkles, dark spots, etc.
+Finally, your skin regenerates overnight while you sleep, making it the optimal time to use products that address specific skin concerns like dryness, oiliness, fine lines and wrinkles, dark spots, etc.

 Nighttime skin care routine order